 We face an inherent risk of product liability exposure related to the testing of our drug candidates in human clinical trials and will face an even greater risk if we commercialize any products that we may develop.
 If we cannot successfully defend ourselves against any claims that our drug candidates or products caused injuries, we will incur substantial liabilities.
-Regardless of merit or eventual outcome, liability claims may result in:
+Regardless of merit or eventual outcome, liability claims may result in, but are not limited to: